 By the Numbers

-Here are some quick statistics about business PhD programs to help you gauge what you’ll need to do to complete your doctoral degree program.
+Here are some quick statistics about the business PhD program to help you gauge what you'll need to do to complete your doctoral degree program.

 |Credits needed to graduate:||90|

 |Number of research and dissertation credits needed to graduate:||36|

 |Hours in class per week:||9|

 |Median weekly income of doctoral degree-holder (BLS, 2021):||$1,909|

 What Does a Business PhD Program Entail?

 Business degree doctoral programs prepare students to conduct highly specialized scholarly research.
 Most graduates with a PhD in business enter careers as university researchers and professors or as senior researches, leaders or consultants in business or government.